From Homegrown Struggles to Scheduling Success with CourseLeaf

 “[The CourseLeaf team has] been awesome—very responsive.
 I can’t say enough about how great they’ve been”, said Jones.

-With the new system in place, departments are now be able to make section changes in real time and enhanced data and metrics which provided colleges and departments new insights into scheduling for future terms.
+With the new system in place, departments are now able to make section changes in real time with enhanced data and metrics which provides colleges and departments new insights into scheduling for future terms.

 CLSS launched to much excitement from the campus community.
 Jones recalled particular anticipation from a faculty member, “one faculty member had used CourseLeaf at a different institution and was very excited about using it again.”
 Notre Dame has been very satisfied with the efficiencies it has brought to campus in it’s abilities to manage multiple terms at the same time, control workflows more effectively and is used throughout the term rather than only in the beginning of the scheduling process.